 Thanks to the new deal with the union, part-time and full-time UPS workers should see a nice boost to their bottom line.

-The current average pay for a full-time driver after four years on the job is $42 an hour, and the average year salary is $95,000.
+The top pay for a full-time driver after four years is $44 an hour, and the average year salary is $95,000.
 According to UPS, that’s the best pay in the industry.

 However, with the new deal, things get better: The highest-paid drivers are now on track to average $49 an hour, giving full-time drivers a six-figure income.

-So working for UPS can definitely help you get ahead financially.
+So, working for UPS can help you get ahead financially.

 Higher pay doesn’t appear right away

-UPS workers have to get through a progression system before they will see those high wages.
-Specifically, it’s a four-year progression to get to a position’s top rate.
+UPS workers have to go through a progression system before they can earn those high wages.
+Specifically, it’s a four-year progression to reach a position’s top rate.

-And according to the Teamsters union, that $49 top rate won’t be reached until Aug.
+According to the Teamsters union, the $49 top rate will not be reached until Aug.
 1, 2027.
-The first increase will be this year, with a bump of $2.75 per hour.
+The first increase, a bump of $2.75 per hour, already went into effect.

 Accepting tips is OK — sort of